IMAP to Office 365 Migration

 - Follow the instructions that appear to complete the installation.

-See EdbMails system requirements for IMAP to Office 365 migration
+See EdbMails system requirements for Office 365 migration

 - Select the option ‘IMAP (Gmail, Outlook & more) Migration’